Yuvrajscheema/mech_325_report/main.typ

     // Add a label for referencing (use a name enclosed in angle brackets) )
 )

+==== 2nd Shaft Design Choice:
+The 2nd shaft will be made of Aluminum 2014 O for its high ductility, decent strength, and cheap cost of about \$1 per inch.
+The shaft diameter is determined by bending and torsional stress calculations to ensure it can withstand the applied loads with an appropriate safety factor.
+Detailed calculations are provided in Appendix A.

+=== Aluminum 2014 O Material Properties
+#align(center,
+  figure(
+    table(
+      columns: 2,
+      stroke: (x: none),
+      row-gutter: (2.2pt, auto),
+      table.header[Property][Value],
+      [Tensile Strength], [27 ksi],
+      [Yield Strength], [14 ksi],
+      [Shear Strength], [18 ksi],
+      [Endurance Strength], [13 ksi],
+    ),
+    caption: [Material Properties of Aluminum 2014 O], )
+)
+\
+Reasons:
+- Cheap (< \$1 per inch)
+- Easy to machine
+- Required minimum diameter below all components' bore diameter

 == Bushing Selection and Design Rationale